mebauer/nyc-flood-layers/README.md

 # Analyzing New York City's Flood Hazard Layers in Python
 Author: Mark Bauer

 A collection of free and open source flood hazard layers for New York City.
+You can find how to download these files in Python in the [download-layers.ipynb](https://github.com/mebauer/nyc-flood-layers/blob/main/download-layers.ipynb) notebook.

 I'm building this project out in early 2024.